Key takeaways.

 The rule of thumb is to start low, and go slow.
 We recommend starting with microdoses of 5mg - 10mg THC, waiting at least an hour and a half, and gauging the effects.
 Use precaution when upping your dose.
 We suggest writing down and tracking the effects and onset times — i.e. how long it takes to feel the full effects of different doses so you can reliably replicate those experiences.

-Empowered, not anxious
+Empowered, not anxious.

 Empowered child dressed as superhero in box

 The research that surrounds THC and mental illness shouldn’t be a reason for cannabis users to fear or feel anxious.
 In fact, this research should empower cannabis users to understand exactly how they can use cannabinoids to manage anxiety.
-Like with virtually any other herbal or traditional remedy in the world, there are specific ways to consume and prepare a remedy depending on what it’s being used for.
-Cannabis is no different.

 Those with ADHD might thrive under high doses of THC, but the same isn’t true for those with anxiety.
 THC can be anxiolytic in low doses, and so, for those with anxiety, this is how it should be used.
 So avoid high doses of THC, and remember to balance it out with CBD.
 And that makes for a perfect anti-anxiety remedy.

 1 thought on “THC & Anxiety: Yay or Nay?